Fighting Climate Crisis

 One of the rarest bog plants, the moss Dicranum undulatum, commonly called Waved Fork-moss, has been found on several sites on the Marches Mosses, which encompasses Fenn’s, Whixall and Bettisfield Mosses.

-Robert Duff, Natural England Project Manager for the Marches Mosses, explains: “It’s a sign of a thriving, healthy, high-quality bog.
+Robert Duff, Natural England Project Manager for the Mosses BogLIFE Project, explains: “It’s a sign of a thriving, healthy, high-quality bog.
 The recent results are a milestone in ongoing efforts to restore favourable conditions across the whole of Fenn’s, Whixall and Bettisfield Mosses.”

 You can read the entire story here.